 In Colorado, the RISE Challenge is hosted by Earth Force.
-Open to educators across the state the RISE Challenge has grown from a small pilot program function in Northern Colorado to engage educators from communities across the state.
+Open to educators across the state, the RISE Challenge has grown from a small pilot program in Northern Colorado into a program that engages educators from communities across the state.

 In Montana, the RISE Challenge is hosted by Brightways Learning, a nonprofit organization that works to improve learning and achievement through collaborative engagement and innovative technology solutions.
 Driven by core values of connection, integrity, diversity, collaboration, stewardship, and most of all fun, Brightways Learning works to create and support programs for youth engagement, curriculum management, and various learning programs to help students grow to be environmental advocates.

 In Illinois, the RISE Challenge is hosted by the Environmental Education Association of Illinois, a statewide nonprofit association whose mission is to maintain a vital network that supports and advances environmental education throughout the state, to work with local educators and school districts to grow the program across southern Illinois.